- Beginner artificial intelligence interview questions

 Sample answer: Reinforcement learning refers to training an agent to take actions in an environment to maximize cumulative rewards.
 Unlike supervised learning, where you have labeled data, RL learns by trial and error, receiving feedback from the environment.
 It’s used in fields like robotics, gaming, and decision-making systems where actions affect future states.

-11. What is the Transformer architecture and why is it important in NLP?
+11. What is the transformer architecture and why is it important in NLP?

-Sample answer: The Transformer architecture is a type of neural network model introduced to handle sequence data, particularly for NLP tasks.
+Sample answer: The transformer architecture is a type of neural network model introduced to handle sequence data, particularly for NLP tasks.

 It uses self-attention mechanisms to capture relationships between all tokens in a sequence simultaneously, making it highly effective for tasks like translation and text generation.
 Its parallel processing capability also allows for faster training compared to recurrent architectures.